José Rizal (film): Background

 In 1994, there were efforts to produce a Hollywood feature film based on the life of José Rizal led by director Cirio H. Santiago, then the head of the Film Development Foundation of the Philippines, with the approval of President Fidel V. Ramos.
 Actors who were reportedly considered for the project included Andy Garcia as Rizal, Winona Ryder as Josephine Bracken, and Sharon Cuneta as Leonor Rivera, with Jonathan Demme as director, though the project did not come to fruition.

+The Malacanang Palace scenes were filmed in the old Rizal Province Capitol building, with the University of Santo Tomas exteriors shot at the former archbishop's palace in Vigan (now an ecclesiastical museum).
+Rizal's execution was filmed at the shores of Morong, Bataan.

+It was the most expensive film in the history of Filipino cinema with a budget of over ₱80 million.

 Release

+During the film's release in 1998, the Probe Team, hosted by Che Che Lazaro, produced a special behind-the-scenes documentary titled José Rizal: The Making of a Masterpiece.
+The documentary highlighted various aspects of the film’s creation, its historical background, and included interviews with the director, cast, producers, members of the production and design team, and other key figures involved in the film.

+In 1999, GMA Network released an accompanying publication titled Ang Screenplay ng José Rizal, which featured the original screenplay of the film written by Ricky Lee, Jun Lana, and Peter Ong Lim, along with interviews from the cast, directing crew, and production team.

-The series was released in DVD-format and VCD format by GMA Records Home Video and distributed by Viva Video.
+The film was subsequently released in DVD-format and VCD format by GMA Records Home Video and distributed by Viva Video in 2006.

+In 2024, GMA Network digitally restored and remastered the film, in partnership with Central Digital Lab.
+It was shown to audiences during the 2024 Cinemalaya Philippine Independent Film Festival.
+The restored version of the movie was released for Netflix on December 30, 2024 to mark Rizal Day.